Artur-M-K/Weather-App/README.md

 To run this project, install it locally using npm:

 ```
-$ git clone or downolad zip
+$ git clone or download and extract .zip
 $ cd weather
 $ npm install
 $ npm start